Leave your guns at home, Washington police warn pro-Trump rally-goers

 Bowser urged residents to stay out of the city centre, where boards hung during racial justice rallies last summer still cover office, restaurant and hotel windows.

-The head of the Proud Boys pledged on social media that "record numbers" of members would attend, suggesting that they may dress in all black like antifa activists.
+Before his arrest, Proud Boys' Tarrio said on social media that "record numbers" of members would attend, suggesting that they may dress in all black like antifa activists.
+"We will be incognito and we will spread across downtown DC in smaller teams," he said

 “We will be incognito and we will spread across downtown DC in smaller teams,” wrote Enrique Tarrio.